-- Preferred stocks: Preferred stockholders receive dividends before common stockholders, and they get priority over common stockholders if the company goes bankrupt and is liquidated.
+- Preferred stocks: Preferred stockholders receive dividends before common stockholders.
+They also get priority if the company goes bankrupt and is liquidated.
 They don’t typically have voting rights, however.

-- Bonds: A bond is a loan with defined terms for the borrower to pay back the lender.
+- Bonds: A bond is a loan with defined terms for the borrower to repay the lender.
 When choosing a bond, the lender should take into consideration the yield, maturity date and rating.

-- REITs: A real estate investment trust allows an individual to invest in a large-scale property, such as a shopping mall or apartment building.
+- REITs: A real estate investment trust allows an individual to invest in a large-scale property.
+This could be a shopping mall or apartment building.
 REITs are generally considered safe investments with high returns.

-- Mutual funds: With mutual funds, a pool of money is collected from many investors that is then used to invest in other securities, such as stocks, bonds and short-term debt.
+- Mutual funds: With mutual funds, a pool of money is collected from many investors.
+It is then used to invest in other securities, such as stocks, bonds and short-term debt.

-- ETFs: Like mutual funds, exchange-traded funds are a collection of funds from a pool of investors that are used to purchase other securities.
+- ETFs: Similar to mutual funds, exchange-traded funds are a collection of funds from a pool of investors that are used to purchase other securities.
 Unlike mutual funds, however, ETFs are traded on an exchange.

 - MMAs: Money market accounts are similar to savings accounts.
-They typically offer higher interest rates than traditional savings accounts, but they usually require a higher minimum balance and limit the number of withdrawals the account holder can make in a given period of time.
+They usually offer higher interest rates than traditional savings accounts, but require a higher minimum balance.
+They also limit the number of withdrawals the account holder can make in a given period of time.

 - CDs: Certificates of deposit are considered low-risk investments.
-With a CD, you deposit a fixed amount of money for a fixed period of time, during which your investment accrues interest at a rate typically higher than what you would get with a traditional savings account.
+With a CD, you deposit a fixed amount of money for a set period of time.
+During this time, you accrue interest at a rate typically higher than what you would get with a traditional savings account.

 - Options: An option is a contract that gives the owner the right to buy or sell a certain asset at a set price on or before a specified date.
 Options trading can involve a range of financial products, including stocks and foreign currencies.

-- Cryptocurrency: Not all brokerage accounts allow investments in cryptocurrency, such as Bitcoin, but the numbers are increasing, particularly among online brokers.
+- Cryptocurrency: Not all brokerage accounts allow investments in cryptocurrency, but the numbers are increasing, particularly among online brokers.

-Opening a brokerage account is a fairly easy process; most financial institutions will allow you to fill out the application online.
+Opening a brokerage account is an easy process as most financial institutions will allow you to fill out the application online.
 You will typically need to provide the following personal information to open your brokerage account: